Barrier Lake Lookout is on McConnell Ridge overlooking Barrier Lake in Kananaskis Country.

 The peak is often called Barrier Mountain but this is not correct.
 The fire lookout is actually on a high point at the north end of McConnell Ridge.
 The summit hosts a little house clearly visible from the TransCanada Highway.
 This is the Barrier Lake Fire Lookout.

-The drive west from Calgary, under clear skies, turns south at Morley Flats onto Kananaskis Trail.
-Morley Flats is on the western edge of the Stoney Nakoda Indian Reservation at the intersection of Bow Valley with Kananaskis Valley.
+The drive west from Calgary, under clear skies, turns south at Morley Flats onto Kananaskis Trail (Hwy 40).
+Morley Flats surround the Stoney Nakoda Resort at the intersection of Bow Valley with Kananaskis Valley.

-The trailhead begins near the Barrier Dam at an elevation of 4,545 ft (1,385 m) and the trail to the top is 4.0 miles (6.4 km) in length one way with an elevation gain of 2,000 ft (610 m).
+The trail-head begins near the Barrier Dam at an elevation of 4,545 ft (1,385 m) and the trail to the top is 6.4 KM (4.0 miles) in length one way with an elevation gain of 610 m (2,000 ft).

-The flat hike across ‘S’ shaped Barrier Dam heads directly towards McConnell Ridge and offers incredible views of Kananaskis Valley mountains to the south and Mount Baldy rising prominently over the east side of Barrier Lake.
+The flat hike across ‘S’ shaped Barrier Dam heads directly towards McConnell Ridge and offers incredible views of Kananaskis Valley mountains to the south with Mount Baldy rising prominently over the east side of Barrier Lake.

 The road over the dam veers left through a maze of offshoot roads until a trail sign on the right clearly marks the Prairie View Trail crossing Stoney Trail and leading onto good road over a steady grade on switchbacks to the former site of Pigeon Lookout.

 The trail levels a bit on the approach to beautiful views over Barrier Lake and Mount Baldy.